Beginner’s Guide to Fall Hiking Outfit for Women

 Fall Hiking Outfit Mid-layers

-On my trip to Montana and Washington, I wore the Smartwool Merino 150 Baselayer Tank Top almost every day except for two occasions.
+On my trip to Montana and Washington, I wore the Smartwool Merino Baselayer Top almost every day except for two occasions.
 They dry super fast and don't retain moisture (and ordor).
 On the two occasions I didn't wear the wool shirts, I had to take off my top when we stopped becasue it was soaking wet and wasn't drying - which you should do too if your shirt is wet, because we don't want hypothermia.
-If you think you are going to need a warmer layer, check out Smartwool 250 Baselayer.
+If you think you are going to need a warmer layer, check out Smartwool Thermal Baselayer.

 If you time your purchase right, you can find them on sale during Backcountry sale events.